Interesting Facts About the Chavín Culture

 The Chavín Civilization

-Was located in the Mosna Valley, where the Mosna and Huachecsa rivers merge, and it is now a UNESCO World Heritage site.
+Chavín de Huántar was located in the Mosna Valley, where the Mosna and Huachecsa rivers merge.
+Today, it is recognized as a UNESCO World Heritage Site and one of the most important archaeological centers in Peru.

-The Chavín civilization developed in the northern Andean highlands of Peru between 900-250 BC.
+The Chavín civilization developed in the northern Andean highlands of Peru between 900 and 250 BC.

-Considered the first developed civilization in Peru, The Chavín laid the groundwork for all Peruvian cultures.
+Considered the first developed civilization in Peru, the Chavín civilization laid the groundwork for many later Andean cultures.

 Chavin de Huantar was declared a World Cultural Heritage Site by UNESCO in 1985.
 Its temples are unique for the architecture displayed on its terraces and plazas, which are surrounded by carved stone structures.
 The gods they worshiped were represented in their great monoliths, each of them having spiritual significance.
 Visit on Lima tour packages when you travel to Peru.